isotopp/isotopp.github.io/content/posts/2020-11-27-backups-and-replication.md

 This is *Semi-Synchronous Replication*, *SSR*, in MySQL, and it comes with a number of caveats:

 - SSR has a timeout.
 If a transaction is not acknowledged in time, a message is error logged and the server reverts to regular asynchronous replication.
 It will flip back to SSR once a replica responds within the timeout window.
 - If a source has zero replicas and a really high timeout, it never receives an acknowledgement, and will essentially block all applications.
 If your requirement is “transactions must be persisted on more than a single machine to be valid”, this is the desired behaviour.
 If your requirement is “It is more important to persist things at all than to ever hang the business”, then ASR is better than SSR for your use case.
-Nonetheless we have plenty of outages because of this: primary servers ending up with zero replicas due to bugs or circumstances.
+Nonetheless, we have plenty of outages because of this: primary servers ending up with zero replicas due to bugs or circumstances.
 - SSR guarantees that at least one more copy of the transaction exists, but it does not say where.
 To build a resilient system, you need orchestration to find out where, and make sure you fail to that machine in order to be able to continue.
 We are using a special program for this kind of orchestration, and it is being ingeniously called [MySQL Orchestrator](https://github.com/openark/orchestrator).
 - Depending on where your replicas reside, the most advanced replica server may be in the same data center or AZ as the source.
 In a scenario where the entire AZ fails this does not help you at all.